danielwang/aemo-gel-site/docs/components/menu/breadcrumb.md

 ## Variants

-There are a total of 6 variations of Tabs to choose from in GEL.
+There is only 1 breadcrumb available in GEL.

 ![Breadcrumb types](img/breadcrumb-type.svg)